OutSystems/docs-product/src/ref/configuration-tool/tabs/log-sqlserver.md

 guid: 09712708-bd45-4271-9005-9b19e43d29dc
 ---

-# Log Tab in SQL Server / Azure SQL Database
+# Log tab in SQL Server and Azure SQL Database

 The following configurations are available in the **Log** tab when the **Database Provider** property is set to `SQL Server / Azure SQL`.